FoodShare Resources

 FoodShare is a federal program and Wisconsin’s first line of defense against hunger.
 Funded 100% by the USDA, FoodShare is an entitlement program, meaning it assists people who have low incomes and difficulty affording food to get monthly help to make ends meet.

 FoodShare provides food buying power at the grocery store through an EBT card called Quest.
-Eligibility is based on household income and size.
-You can apply online, over the phone or receive in-person help.
+Eligibility is based on household income, size and shelter costs.
+You can apply online, over the phone, by mail or receive in-person help.

 1) Receive Assistance In-Person

-You can apply over the telephone, using a computer or by visiting either the traditional welfare office or one of our self-help centers.
+You can apply over the telephone, using a computer, by mail or by visiting either the traditional welfare office or one of our self-help centers.
 Hunger Task Force staff can help you by providing fast and friendly care!

 All Hunger Task Force services are free.
-Connect one-on-one with our FoodShare Advocates to determine your eligibility for benefits in about 15 minutes.
+Connect one-on-one with our FoodShare Advocates to apply for benefits in about 15 minutes.
 Our team serves tens of thousands of people every year, both in-person and over the phone.

-Hunger Task Force staff speak English, Spanish, Hmong, Lao, Burmese, Pashto and Dari.
+Hunger Task Force staff speak English, Spanish, Hmong, Lao, Karen, Burmese, Pashto and Dari.

 2) Apply For & Manage Benefits Online